rmnldwg/lydata/2023-clb-multisite/README.md

 set_diagnostic_consensus(entry, *_args, **_kwargs)
 ```

-Return `False`, meaning 'healthy', when no entry about a resected LNL is available or when the pathology report says it was healhty.
-This is a hack to tackle the issue described here:
+Return `False`, meaning 'healthy', when no entry about a resected LNL is available.
+This is a hack to tackle theissue described here:

 https://github.com/rmnldwg/lyprox/issues/92